Babushka: Echoes of Immortality (Book 1) - Prologue - Marzanna

 “Damn it,” Marzanna rasped, coughing through the smoke that clung to the air.
 “Not again.”
 The words slipped out like a habit, right and wrong blurring together under the weight of it all.

 Her thoughts fractured as instinct took over.
 She sprang into action, the need to survive pushing everything else aside.
-One more dance in the snow, and after that…who knows, she thought.
+One more dance in the snow, and after that...who knows.

 Bursting into the cool of morning, Marzanna squinted as sunlight blinded her, and she heard roaring flames.
 Her skin tightened under daylight’s chill.
 Fresh air filled her lungs, a welcome relief from the harsh confines of the cathedral, though the acrid sting of smoke still coated her tongue.
 As her eyes adjusted, she saw that the cathedral had indeed become the inferno she had hoped to avoid.
 Flames rose high and fierce, casting an ominous glow against the pale winter sky.
 Tendrils of smoke twisted and turned after them, like silent carriers of countless hidden omens, and above all the chaos, the moon hung in defiance of both God and women alike.

-If you enjoyed this chapter, read the next one or head over to the Master Book & Chapters List, where the entire Babushka universe is free to read forever.
-Dive in and explore more!
+If you enjoyed this chapter, read the next one or head over to the Book & Chapters List, where you can explore previews from each book and upcoming releases in the Babushka universe.
+Dive in and discover more!